One Document, Many Language Variants: How to do it in Salesforce

 Do you want to produce automatically Salesforce customer documents in different language versions in Salesforce – even ones with elaborate designs?

-In this article, we explain how you can do just that with Documill Dynamo app for Salesforce.
+In this article, we explain how you can add multi–language support to Salesforce documents with the Documill Dynamo app.
 The app’s template builder is accessed with a browser, so it supports any operating system, including Windows and Mac, even Android.

 Versatile options for a variety of use cases

 As with any document automation app, the core function of Documill Dynamo is to create a bespoke document by fetching automatically data and content (like images) from Salesforce to dynamic fields in the text on a document template.
-When it comes to creating multilingual documents, multiple methods are available, as described below.
+When it comes to creating bilingual or multilingual document translations on templates, multiple methods are available, as described below.

 Figure 1.
 Translation from an English original to Finnish with Documill Dynamo.